ori-drs/aerial_terrestrial_registration/README.md

 * **`load_clouds`** : Set it to True to load the point clouds stored inside the **`mls_cloud_folder`** folder.
 Depending on the number of clouds, it can take a significant amount of time to load them.
 * **`noise_matrix`** : Upper triangular elements of the matrix of the 6*6 noise covariance matrix to apply to the MLS clouds.

+## Pipeline

+Our pipeline has **two** stages: 1) (Initial) Registration and 2) (Pose-Graph) Optimization.

+The registration stage computes a rigid transformation between each MLS point cloud to the aerial point cloud using tree locations.
+This step should closely align the MLS point clouds to the aerial point cloud.
+The optimization step further refines the registration process by integrating additional constraints in-between MLS point clouds, yielding a better registration estimate as the drift in MLS estimates are minimized.

 ## Execution of the registration pipeline

+Our pipeline can accept MLS point cloud, either provided as one single pointcloud, or as a collection of point clouds (payloads) created by a SLAM system.

 ### Tile creation
-Your input MLS cloud is a single point cloud.
+If your input MLS cloud is a single point cloud.
 For our method to work, we cut this cloud in *tiles* and create a simple pose graph where the nodes of the pose graph are the center of the tiles.
 Please refer to the paper for more information.
 Use the following command to create the tiles :

+**TODO: The offset is hardcoded here.**
 ```sh
 python3 ./scripts/tiling.py --cloud input_mls_cloud.ply --output_folder output --tile_size 20 --offset -399200 -6785900 0
 ```
 This command takes one input cloud, translates it using the `offset` provided (see the description of the parameters of the registration pipeline above), and saves the tiles in the `output_folder`.

+### MLS SLAM output

+**TODO**

 ### Registration execution